elastic/support-diagnostics/README.md

 The additional parameters:
   * `--id` _REQUIRED_ &nbsp;&nbsp;&nbsp;  The cluster_id of the cluster you wish to retrieve data for.
 Because multiple clusters may be monitored this is necessary to retrieve the correct subset of data.
 If you are not sure, see the --list option example below to see which clusters are available.
   * `--startDate`  &nbsp;&nbsp;&nbsp;  Date for the earliest day to be extracted.
-Defaults to the date the utility was run, in UTC, minus the current interval value.
+Defaults to the current date minus the default interval in UTC.
 Must be in the format yyyy-MM-dd.
   * `--startTime` &nbsp;&nbsp;&nbsp;  The clock time of that date when the requested statistics begin.
-Defaults to the time the utility was run in UTC.
+Defaults to current time in UTC.
 Must be in the format HH:mm 24 hour format.
   * `--interval` &nbsp;&nbsp;&nbsp; The number of hours of statistics you wish to collect, starting from the stop date/time you specified and moving backward.
   Default value of 6.
 Minimum value of 1, maximum value of 12.
   * `--list` &nbsp;&nbsp;&nbsp; Lists the clusters available data extraction on this montioring server.
 It will provide the cluster_name, the cluster_id.
 If this is